 Don’t be shy.
 You do need tips on how to find a therapist that’s right for you.
 No therapist can be all things to all people.
 Trust your gut.
 If you get a bad feeling or vibe from your therapist, don’t waste your time trying to figure it out.
 Just go see someone else.
 Just slip out the back Jack, make a new plan Stan, no need to be coy Roy, just get yourself free!

-Nothing is permanent, especially problems, and besides who needs a pessimistic therapist?
+If your therapist tells you your problem will require years to change, find another therapist.
+Nothing is permanent, especially problems.
+And besides who needs a pessimistic therapist?
 Hope is critical to the change process.
 Without it, this plane is going down; parachute out before it crashes.

 Finding a Therapist